-Title: SCH11: Automated monitoring & analysis of animal health & welfare
+Title: SCH11: Automated monitoring & analysis of animal behaviour for health & welfare

 Funding: Full time Home/EU fees and a stipend of £15,009 p.a. (terms & conditions)

 Location: Colchester Campus

 This collaborative project brings together experts in animal behaviour and data analysis in order to improve the welfare of managed and captive animals.

 This is a highly topical subject with strong public demand for action on animal welfare issues.
 New technological and analytical approaches are needed in order to monitor the welfare of individual animals efficiently and accurately.

 The student will use novel behaviour tracking sensors to collect and analyse movement and behavioural data from a range of animals including farm species as well as zoo, aquarium or wild species.

 Analysis of how observed behaviours are linked to health, welfare status and environmental conditions will allow us to develop practical indicators for use in automated monitoring.

 The successful candidate will have input into the exact direction of the research being undertaken.